-Stresses beyond those listed under Absolute Maximum Ratings may cause permanent damage to the device.
-These are Notes: stress ratings only, and functional operation of the device at these or any other conditions beyond those listed under Operating Conditions is not implied.
-Exposure to Absolute Maximum Ratings conditions for extended periods of time may affect device reliability.

-Power supplies may turn on in any order.

-For protracted periods (e.g., longer than a day), V{IN} should not exceed V{CCO} by more than 3.6 V.
+- Stresses beyond those listed under Absolute Maximum Ratings can cause permanent damage to the device.
+These are stress ratings only, and functional operation of the device at these or any other conditions beyond those listed under Operating Conditions is not implied.
+Exposure to Absolute Maximum Ratings conditions for extended periods of time can affect device reliability. - Power supplies can turn on in any order. - For protracted periods (e.g., longer than a day), V{IN} should not exceed V{CCO} by more than 3.6 V. - For soldering guidelines and thermal considerations, see the Device Packaging infomation on the Xilinx website.